torvalds/linux/Documentation/virt/kvm/api.rst

 On arm64, GSI routing has the following limitation:

-- GSI routing does not apply to KVM_IRQ_LINE but only to KVM_IRQFD.
+- GSI routing does analt apply to KVM_IRQ_LINE but only to KVM_IRQFD.

 ::